 A comprehensive benefit like Carrot offers a straightforward way to find providers with menopause training and personalized clinical education from Carrot Experts so employees don’t bounce around the system searching for support and can receive the best care possible for their needs.

 3. Connect employees through support groups.

 Medical help isn’t the only support people going through menopause need.
 Having a group of peers who also understand the experience can also be beneficial.
 And since many senior leaders may be on or have gone through this journey, they can help foster a safe space and lead by example by prioritizing their health.
-In Carrot’s survey, 66% of respondents were interested in working with a “menopause mentor,” and 69% would find menopause support groups helpful.
+In Carrot’s 2022 survey of U.S. employees going through perimenopause, menopause, or who had completed menopause within the last 5 years, 66% of respondents were interested in working with a “menopause mentor,” and 69% would find menopause support groups helpful.

 Through a menopause benefit, experts can facilitate and guide these groups.
 Relevant employee resource groups (ERGs), such as those for women or those 40+, can also host support groups and provide resources.

 Menopause symptoms can be draining — especially the emotional side effects that can leave people feeling unlike themselves.
 Creating a safe environment by addressing mental health during this life change is essential for helping employees feel cared for and accepted at work.